“So?” I asked

 - They need to know that we understand and love them anyway.

-- We need to be the safe place to come to express their emotions and upsets.
+- We need to be a safe place to come to express their emotions and upsets.

 - They need to know that they can feel upset and frustrated and it will all be OK anyway.